 2) QAOA

-The QAOA \cite{farhi2014quantum} is mainly used to solve combinatorial optimization problems.
+QAOA \cite{farhi2014quantum} is mainly used to solve combinatorial optimization problems.
 Due to the ubiquitousness of optimization in various scientific and technological domains, this algorithm has aroused broad research interests.
-The QAOA is an approximate version of the Quantum Adiabatic Algorithm (QAA) \cite{farhi2001quantum}.
-By applying the Suzuki-Trotter theorem, the time-dependent Hamiltonians of QAA are broken into a sequence of $2p$ time-independent Hamiltonians and induce two parameterized unitary operators $\hat{U}_B(\beta)=e^{-i\beta \hat{B}}$ and $\hat{U}_C(\gamma)=e^{-i\gamma \hat{C}}$, where $\hat{B}$ and $\hat{C}$ are the initial Hamiltonian and final Hamiltonian of QAA corresponding to ``mixing Hamiltonian'' and ``problem Hamiltonian'' of QAOA, respectively.
-Acting these two unitary operators with tuneable parameters $\beta$ and $\gamma$ on the initial state iteratively, the final state $\ket{\beta, \gamma}$ will approximate the optimal solutions to the optimization problem.
+QAOA is approximate to quantum adiabatic algorithm (QAA) \cite{farhi2001quantum}.
+By applying Trotter approximation, time-dependent Hamiltonians of QAA are broken into a sequence of $2p$ time-independent Hamiltonians.
+Two parameterized unitary operators $\hat{U}_B(\beta)=e^{-i\beta \hat{B}}$ and $\hat{U}_C(\gamma)=e^{-i\gamma \hat{C}}$ is induced, where $\hat{B}$ and $\hat{C}$ are initial Hamiltonian and final Hamiltonian corresponding to ``mixing Hamiltonian'' and ``problem Hamiltonian'' of QAOA, respectively.
+Acting two unitary operators with parameters $\beta$ and $\gamma$ on the initial state iteratively, final state $\ket{\beta, \gamma}$ approximates optimal solutions for optimization problems in eq. (\ref{eq:QAOA}),